-Covid-19: Delhi private schools ordered to only charge tuition fee during lockdown

-Education Minister Manish Sisodia said all schools must pay salaries to their entire staff, including those who work on a contractual basis.
+Covid-19 lockdown: Private schools told to reconsider annual fee hike, empathise with parents

-Delhi Deputy Chief Minister Manish Sisodia on Friday said private schools in the Capital will not be allowed to alter their fee structures and can only charge the tuition fee until they reopen after the nationwide lockdown ends, The Indian Express reported.
+Earlier in the day, Delhi Deputy Chief Minister Manish Sisodia said private schools in the Capital will not be allowed to alter their fee structures and can only charge the tuition fee until they reopen after the nationwide lockdown ends, The Indian Express reported.
 The decision was taken under the Delhi School Education Act and the National Disaster Management Act, he said.

 Sisodia, who holds the education portfolio in the Delhi government, said schools cannot charge additional fees for transport or for other miscellaneous activities, which are not being utilised during the lockdown period.